Nonprofit Wellness

 Thank you to our community of supporters:

-Headspace Meditation * Still Point Spa * Capital Bikeshare * BYW Wellness * Willow Street Yoga * Balance Gym * VIDA Fitness * Mind the Mat * SoulEx Float Spa * Vortex cycling * Yoga Heights DC * Bluebird Sky Yoga * YogaWorks * M Street Yoga * Joy Of Motion * EnableU Coaching * Rahim Spence Coaching * Patagonia * Six O'Clock Scramble * Roger Mack * Crunch/Sport & Health * Flywheel * Trusted Advisor * Quartz Queen Yoga * Shaw Yoga * Soldierfit Silver Spring * FoodConfidence.com * Blue Heron Wellness * Five Rhythms with Ann Kite * JRINK * Devaney Nutrition * Leslie Zucker Coaching * Andy Proctor Financial Coaching * Natalie Miller Coaching * Urban Artistry * Sandy Spring Adventure Park * Orange Theory Fitness * Takoma Bicycle * Imagination Stage * Woolly Mammoth * Gala Teatro * Sou Family Recipes * Kathy Carroll * Claudia Arango * Vicky Bonasera * Carol Mermey * Carol Collins * Kate Miller * Contradiction Dance * Walk the Middle Way * Art of Potential * After School Dance Fund * Washington Walks * Comfort Consulting * Institute for African-American Mindfulness * Mindful Schools * Joe's Movement Emporium * Under Armour
+Headspace Meditation * Still Point Spa * Capital Bikeshare * BYW Wellness * Willow Street Yoga * Balance Gym * VIDA Fitness * U.S. Fitness * Mind the Mat * SoulEx Float Spa * Vortex cycling * Yoga Heights DC * Bluebird Sky Yoga * YogaWorks * M Street Yoga * Joy Of Motion * EnableU Coaching * Rahim Spence Coaching * Patagonia * Six O'Clock Scramble * Roger Mack * Crunch/Sport & Health * Flywheel * Trusted Advisor * Quartz Queen Yoga * Shaw Yoga * Soldierfit Silver Spring * FoodConfidence.com * Blue Heron Wellness * Five Rhythms with Ann Kite * JRINK * Devaney Nutrition * Leslie Zucker Coaching * Andy Proctor Financial Coaching * Natalie Miller Coaching * Urban Artistry * Sandy Spring Adventure Park * Orange Theory Fitness * Takoma Bicycle * Imagination Stage * Woolly Mammoth * Gala Teatro * Sou Family Recipes * Kathy Carroll * Claudia Arango * Vicky Bonasera * Carol Mermey * Carol Collins * Kate Miller * Contradiction Dance * Walk the Middle Way * Art of Potential * After School Dance Fund * Washington Walks * Comfort Consulting * Institute for African-American Mindfulness * Mindful Schools * Joe's Movement Emporium * Under Armour

 And thank you to the Greater Washington Community Foundation for hosting our Pilot Fund.